 Toyota Prius Plug-In range, MPG, CO2 & charging

-While the Toyota Prius Plug-In's claimed economy of 235mpg should be taken with a pinch of salt, recharge religiously and close to 100mpg is easily possible, keeping running costs incredibly low.
+While the Toyota Prius Plug-In's claimed economy of 217mpg should be taken with a pinch of salt, recharge religiously and close to 100mpg is easily possible, keeping running costs incredibly low.

 Toyota Prius Plug-In range

-Of course, the official fuel-economy test result of 235mpg is incredibly impressive, but in reality it’ll be difficult to match these figures unless you spend 99% of your time driving around town and can recharge your car frequently.
+Of course, the official fuel-economy test result of 217mpg is incredibly impressive, but in reality it’ll be difficult to match that figure unless you spend 99% of your time driving around town and can recharge your car frequently.

 However, with most driver’s average daily mileage rarely exceeding a maximum of 40 miles, with the Prius’s all-electric range of 34 miles it means that if you can plug in at home and your destination, filling up at a fuel station might not be a regular occurrence.

 A plug-in hybrid gives you the flexibility to travel long distances if you need to, and over an extensive road test our sister title Auto Express found that the Prius Plug-In returned excellent real-world fuel economy of 67mpg.
 Based on these figures, with that 39-mile zero-emissions range built in, you’ll be able to travel 638 miles, which is a big cruising range given the fuel tank is only 43 litres.